CSS may not always update right away, which might break some things.

 Today was going to be awful, Daisy just knew it.

 They made their way out of the hedges, absently picking sticks from their shirt as they headed towards the mailbox.
 The lawn was still wet from dew and the air was not yet unpleasantly warm.
-Taking in the morning, Daisy was glad of the safety and privacy their absurdly high fences offered.
+Taking in the morning, Daisy was glad for the safety and privacy their absurdly high fences offered.
 As they approached the front gate, Daisy began to stall.
 Oh how they dreaded this part of the day...
 To leave the comfort of their home?
 For the sake of mail?
 Pathetic.
 Unthinkable.

 Maybe they could just quit checking the mail, Daisy thought, but...
 No, no, they ordered things too often for that to be manageable.
 They paced in thought, anxiously hovering near the front gate.
 Were they expecting any packages today?
 They ordered some sort of... thing, they forgot what it was exactly, recently...
 Hadn’t they?
 Maybe they were up too early for anything to be delivered, maybe it would come tomorrow.
 It probably wasn’t that big of a deal.
 Probably.

-Convincing themselves to go back inside, Daisy turned around, and then, froze completely.
+Convincing themself to go back inside, Daisy turned around, and then, froze completely.
 There was a faint and distant sound...
 A sound that was not that of croaking bird song, not howling wind, not the creaking of the trees or the whispers too quiet to comprehend, but a sound that made Daisy seethe with hatred.

 The sound of approaching footsteps.

 As the sound grew louder, closer, Daisy tensed up and held their ears up high.
 They quieted their own footsteps, crouching low to the ground and slowly creeping closer to the fence.
-As the sound suddenly stopped, Daisy sprung up and catapulted themselves over the fence.
+As the sound suddenly stopped, Daisy sprung up and catapulted themself over the fence.

 “WHAT DO YOU WANT FROM ME!?”